 A scholarship is free aid given to a student to strengthen their ability to pay tuition and complete their educational goals.
 It is often based on academic merit, financial need, or other personal attributes.

 Where do scholarships come from?

-This student takes ESOL classes part-time and works full-time.
+This student takes classes part-time and works full-time.
 The donor appreciates how challenging it can be to balance work and school.
 With the help of a scholarship, the student will be able to afford to take more classes.